psauliere/netatmo/README.md

 ## Raspbian/Raspberry Pi OS for the Raspberry Pi

 You need to prepare a microSD card with Raspberry Pi OS Lite.
 It is important to get the 'Lite' version because you don't want the graphical interface on a fully headless device.
-The simplest way to do that today (jan.
-2021 update) is to use the Raspberry Pi Imager tool.
+The simplest way to do that is to use the Raspberry Pi Imager tool:

 Insert a new microSD card in your PC or Mac (8 GB or more).

 Download, install and run the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for your OS.

 - Under Raspberry Pi Device, choose your target device.
-- Under Operating System, click on **Choose OS**, select **Raspberry Pi OS (other)**, and then **Raspberry Pi OS Lite (32 bit)**.
+- Under Operating System, click **Choose OS**, select **Raspberry Pi OS (other)**, and then **Raspberry Pi OS Lite (32 bit)**.
 - Under Storage, choose your microSD card.
 - Click **NEXT**.

 Next, you will have the option to use OS custom settings: click **EDIT SETTINGS**.

 - At least set the username and password.
-To make things simple, name the user `pi` and chose a password that will be easy to remember.
+To make things simple, you can name the user `pi` and choose a password that will be easy to remember.
 - If you plan to use wifi, configure your wifi network.
 - In the SERVICE tab, check the **Enable SSH** box.
 - Chose if you want to authenticate with the password or a SSH key.
 If you already have a SSH key, paste your public key.
-- Click **SAVE**
+- Click **SAVE**.

 Click **YES** to use the OS customization settings.